Now we will jump to the beginning of the story of Job’s struggle. Specifically, what caused this suffering to come upon Job?

 Back to Job!
 Satan then appears before God as the god of this world.
 God recognizes Satan’s authority that he obtained legally from Adam.
 Legally because the man was not forced or even deceived into eating of the tree but did so of his own free will (1 Timothy 2:14.
 2 Corinthians 11:3).
 That is, Adam was pressured by Satan who appealed to the strong desires (lust) of his heart (James 1:14) and chooses to side with Eve rather than God.

 Next, we will examine the dialog between God and Satan.

 The LORD said to Satan, "Where have you come from?"
 And Satan answered the LORD, "From roving about on the earth, and from walking back and forth across it."
 (Job 1:7)

-Satan is flaunting the fact that he can legally roam the Earth (1 Peter 5:8).
+Satan is flaunting the fact that he can legally roam the Earth (Ecclesiastes 8:10.
+1 Peter 5:8).
 God cannot legally stop him and man, who still has authority over Earth, has become Satan’s slave (Romans 6:16).
-However, God can and does limit Satan's activity (1 Corinthians 10:13).
+However, God can and does limit Satan’s activity (1 Corinthians 10:13).
 That is, God is still in control of this less than ideal situation.
 However, to destroy Satan would destroy man for they are now one in a covenant (Matthew 13:24-30).
-Man started this mess of a situation but, being Satan’s slave, he is helpless to get out of it.
-It would take a man without sin (1) to destroy what Satan has done…
+The man started this mess of a situation but, being Satan’s slave, he is helpless to get out of it.
+It would take a man without sin (1) to destroy what Satan has done.

 So the LORD said to Satan, "Have you considered my servant Job?
 There is no one like him on the earth, a pure and upright man, one who fears God and turns away from evil."
 (Job 1:8)